 If you find yourself saying, “Why am I so depressed” often without there being any reasonable explanation you may be suffering from clinical depression.
-Thankfully, the shame and stigma associated with depression in the past has lifted to a large extent.
+Thankfully, the shame and stigma associated with depression in the past have lifted to a large extent.
 Nowadays, there are many treatments available for depression and people are much more open about having suffered or suffering from it.

 Depression is a medical illness.
 It is normal to recover from the feelings of sadness and loneliness that we all experience from time to time without any real treatment.
-However, depression does not simply pass with time.
+However, depression does not merely pass with time.
 This is a mental illness that requires legitimate forms of intervention and a structured treatment plan under the supervision of trained medical professionals.

 It’s also not unusual for people who suffer from depression to feel they have no right to.
 We mistakenly think that depression has to be caused by some catastrophic event, or extreme hardship in our lives.
 Unfortunately, depression doesn’t discriminate and can affect anyone, no matter how great your life may be.